stolostron/hmi-demo/README.md

 # hmi-demo

+## Description

-Description: This is a demo of a customer deployment of Inductive Automation Ignition application to RHEL Edge device including some of the external services required by the customer for security, logging and certification so the application can run in HTTPS mode in a completely disconnected environment.
+This is a demo of a customer deployment of Inductive Automation Ignition application to RHEL Edge device including some of the external services required by the customer for security, logging and certification so the application can run in HTTPS mode in a completely disconnected environment.

+## Status

+This is a work in progress at this time.
+Currently the build of the Ansible Automation Platform, the VM and deployment of the application as a podman systemd service is fully functional.
+The IDM server deployment, creating certificate requests and assigning dns is still a work in progress as this was something that had a extremely short deadline to demo.

 ![architecture_image](images/hmi-demo.png)